 Sidney helped decorate outside as well.
 Members of her very large collection of stuffed animals were strategically placed around the party.
-This lemur (buy it here) kept the tablescape company.
+This lemur (buy here) kept the tablescape company.

 Seriously, my favorite part was the animals in party hats.
 My helper made these, and I love the detail!
-She even cut mini-festooning for the edges after starting with a few plastic safari animals (buy them here).
+She even cut mini-festooning for the edges after starting with a few plastic safari animals (buy here).

-Each place setting also sported a pair of binoculars that were also a party favor (buy them here.)
-Sadly, I didn’t catch a picture of the safari helmets (buy them here) the girls got as well–but they had a great time with them!
+Each place setting also sported a pair of binoculars that were also a party favor (buy here.)
+Sadly, I didn’t catch a picture of the safari helmets (buy here) the girls got as well–but they had a great time with them!
 Everyone decorated their helmets at the beginning of their party with a little glam.

 Back to my amazing friend Susan!
 She made this really fantastic guidepost for the party.
 Again, she used cardboard to make each individual sign.
 After painting them, she burned the edges to age the signs, nearly giving Sidney a heart attack that the art was going to be ruined in the process.
 (Ha!)